COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models

-Consequently, this work introduces LLM-MCoX (LLM-based Multi-robot Coordinated Exploration and Search), a novel framework that leverages a pre-trained multimodal LLM (e.g., GPT-4o) as a centralized high-level planner for efficient multi-robot exploration and object search in unknown environments.
-LLM-MCoX integrates both structured spatial information (e.g., extracted frontiers and doorways from a shared LiDAR-based occupancy map) and unstructured semantic cues (e.g., natural language hints) to generate meaningful waypoint sequences for each robot.
-LLM-MCoX processes the global occupancy map as a grayscale image input to LLM, enabling sophisticated visual spatial~reasoning.
+Consequently, we introduce --- \textbf{Co}ordinated \textbf{M}ulti-\textbf{R}obot \textbf{E}xploration and \textbf{S}earch using \textbf{V}ision \textbf{L}anguage \textbf{M}odels (\ProjectName), a novel framework that leverages a pre-trained VLM as a centralized high-level planner for efficient multi-robot exploration and object search in unknown environments. \ProjectName~integrates both structured spatial information (e.g., extracted frontiers and topological skeletons from an occupancy map) and unstructured semantic cues (e.g., natural language hints) to generate meaningful waypoint sequences for each robot.~Then, \ProjectName~processes the global occupancy map as a single grayscale image input with structured spatial information~overlays to the VLM, enabling visual spatial~reasoning in near real-time.

-A key advantage of LLM-MCoX is its ability to incorporate semantic guidance.
-For instance, when given an instruction such as \textit{the object is likely at the far end of the main corridor}, the LLM can jointly reason over the spatial layout and instruction to prioritize relevant areas.
+A key advantage of \ProjectName~is its ability to incorporate semantic guidance.
+For instance, when given an instruction grounded in spatial structure to guide coordinated robot behavior, the VLM can jointly reason over the spatial layout and instruction to prioritize relevant areas.
 This enables context-aware and adaptive planning that significantly extends beyond the capabilities of traditional heuristic or geometry-driven approaches, effectively bridging robotic perception and human-like semantic reasoning.

-We evaluate LLM-MCoX in both structured (indoor buildings with straight walls and well-defined room layouts) and unstructured (irregular corridors and random orientations typical of natural caves or disaster zones) environments.
+Finally, we evaluate \ProjectName~through extensive simulations and real-world experiments across varying team sizes and diverse environment layouts.
 In summary, the main contributions of this work are: \begin{itemize}

-\item A sampling-based method to efficiently detect representative frontiers and potential doorways from a shared LiDAR-based occupancy map, enabling efficient and semantically meaningful exploration.

-\item A centralized coordination approach that leverages an LLM to reason over shared spatial and semantic information, and assign informative waypoints to each robot.
+\item We propose \ProjectName, a centralized approach that leverages a VLM foundation model to reason over structured geometric and unstructured semantic input, and assign informative waypoints to each robot.